StackableRegiments/analyticalmetlx/docs/guide-controls.md

 ### Erase

-Select entire ink strokes to remove.
-Erased ink is not available in the [Recycle Bin](guide-recycle-bin.html).
+Select an ink stroke to remove it.
+Erased ink can be restored from the [Recycle Bin](guide-recycle-bin.html).

 ### Mode